-2 Federal Bureau of Investigations Uniform Crime Report (UCR) - Expanded Homicide Data, 2015.
-(Note: 2016 and 2017 UCR data did not delineate victim's relationship.)
+2 Federal Bureau of Investigations Uniform Crime Report (UCR) - Expanded Homicide Data, 2018.

-3 Violence Policy Center, American Roulette: Murder-Suicide in the United States, Sixth Edition, 2018, http://vpc.org/studies/amroul2018.pdf
+3 Violence Policy Center, American Roulette: Murder-Suicide in the United States, Sixth Edition, 2018, http://vpc.org/studies/amroul2018.pdf use to alert public safety and health officials through petitioning the courts when an individual is in crisis and could use a firearm to harm themselves or others.
+Such risk factors may include: